DSanoussy/benchproject/src/tests/README.md

 # Integration Tests

 This directory contains integration tests for the application.
-These tests ensure that all layers of the application work together as expected, including interactions with external services like PostgreSQL.
+These tests ensure that all layers of the application work together as expected, including interactions with external services like PostgresSQL.

 ## Structure